 This fact was recently the center of an issue between the Jewish Community Foundation of Los Angeles (JCFLA) and one of its DAF donors.

 The donors, Lisa and Joshua Greer, had established their DAF fund five years ago.
 At one point, the fund had grown to approximately $1 million.
 Recently, the Greers directed JCFLA to make a $5,000 donation to IfNotNow.
-This is a Jewish charitable organization working to end American Jewish support for the Jewish Occupation of Palestinian territory in the Middle East—a mission not without controversy!
+This is a Jewish charitable organization working to end American Jewish support for the Israeli occupation of Palestinian territory in the Middle East—a mission not without controversy!

 JCFLA informed the Greers that they would not make this charitable contribution.
 While the intended recipient organization qualified for the charitable contribution according to the IRS, JCFLA indicated that it could not make such a donation because it “would directly conflict with our (JCFLA’s) core values.”
 As noted above, although DAF donors have the right to make “recommendations,” the funds contributed by the DAF donor belong to the DAF sponsor and contributions by the sponsor are made in the sponsor’s name and listed as such in the DAF sponsor’s IRS Form 990.